 - Serious flashpoint' incidents of misbehaviour such as fighting, vandalism / destroying property, defying a teacher / refusing, physical/verbal abuse of child/teacher.
-In these cases, the teacher uses her/his professional judgement to decide whether the Head, Deputy or a Senior Colleague should be asked to intervene immediately. - Persistent disruptive behaviour that has a negative effect on teaching and learning.
-In these cases the Head, Deputy or other senior teacher will become involved at an earlier stage and the consequence could involve a longer internal exclusion from their class or - from school.
-In addition to this, consequences may include a letter home to parents/carers to arrange a meeting where targets for improvement will be set over 1 to 3 weeks.
+In these cases, children are sent immediately to the Head, Deputy or a Senior Colleague. - Persistent disruptive behaviour that has a negative effect on teaching and learning.
+In these cases the Head, Deputy or other senior teacher will become involved at an earlier stage.
+In addition to this, a phone call to parents is made.